rtluckie/zmk-config/docs/rolio.md

 It is also the only layer one would modify to use a different layout with all the features I created in this configuration.
 In fact, I added an _“alternative layout”_ layer that does just that, and replaces the QWERTY layout with COLEMAK.

-### Numbers row

-The Lily58 keyboard has 4 rows on the main cluster of keys, and this means that we have the luxury of a dedicated row for the number keys.

-That is good, but I thought to do better, since I already have a layer for numbers.
-I inverted the numbers and their symbols, and now, I can tap symbols without pressing a secondary key.

-But wait, what about the dedicated symbols layer?

-The reason to keep it there, is because the layer contains convenient chords for a pair of symbols, so, depending on what I'm typing, I can choose the best tool for the job.

 ### Homerow mods